adelapo/pokemon-api-stuff/README.md

 This is a simple Pokémon-themed game in Python which uses the [Pokéapi](https://pokeapi.co/).

 There will soon be two versions of this code.
 There is currently game.py, which is a text-based version of the game.
-Eventually there will be a GUI version with sprites and buttons using Tkinter.
+Eventually there will be a GUI version with sprites and buttons using Tkinter; you can see the progress in pokegui.py.

+The other file, pokeapi.py, contains all the classes/functions used to grab data from Pokéapi.
+Both versions of the game rely on this code.

 ## Gotta Cache 'Em All!